Home » Recipes » Diet » Vegetarian » Quick Spicy Coconut Noodles

 I can’t find gochujang paste, can I use something else?

-If you can’t find gochujang, you can use another chilli sauce.
-Sriracha would work well, or even a sweet chilli sauce.
+If you can’t find gochujang, you can use another chili sauce or paste.
+Sriracha or red curry paste would work well.

 Can I make this in advance?